openstack-archive/searchlight/doc/source/plugins.rst

 should only be necessary to modify ``setup.cfg`` if you are installing a new plugin.
 It is not necessary to modify ``[entry_points]`` to temporarily enable or disable installed plugins.
-Once they are installed, they can be disabled, enabled and configured in the ``searchlight-api.conf`` file.
+Once they are installed, they can be disabled, enabled and configured in the ``searchlight.conf`` file.

 Configuring Plugins
 -------------------

-After installation, plugins are configured in ``searchlight-api.conf``.
+After installation, plugins are configured in ``searchlight.conf``.

 .. note::

-    After making changes to ``searchlight-api.conf`` you must perform the actions indicated in the tables below.
+    After making changes to ``searchlight.conf`` you must perform the actions indicated in the tables below.

     1. ``Restart services``: Restart all running ``searchlight-api`` *and*